Study links human–pet bond to lower relinquishment risk

 A Frontiers correction updates citations in a 2025 review on laparoscopic AI in sheep and goats, without changing its main conclusions.

-A Vet Times commentary argues uniforms belong in practice, not in public, as clinics revisit infection control basics.
+A Vet Times commentary argues uniforms should stay inside the practice as clinics tighten infection control.

-Hill’s says its Food, Shelter & Love program has now supported 16 million shelter pet adoptions since 2002.
+Hill’s says its Food, Shelter & Love program has now supported 16 million adoptions across North America.

 A $1 million donation gives new momentum to the planned National Service Animals Monument in Washington, DC.